-In the old days, in order for the government pay for someone’s long-term care expenses, the person would have to spend down their assets to the “poverty level”–about $3,000 in most states.
+In the old days, in order for the government to pay for someone’s long-term care expenses, they would have to spend down their “countable assets” to the “poverty level” (about $3,000).

-“Long-Term Care Partnership” policies are similar to traditional long-term care insurance policies, except they must include special consumer protection features (especially inflation protection.)
+A “Long Term Care Partnership Policy” is similar to a traditional long-term care insurance policy, except they must include special consumer protection features, especially inflation protection.

-Each dollar that your long-term care partnership policy pays to you in benefits entitles you to keep a dollar of your assets, if you ever need to apply for Medicaid services.
+With a Long Term Care Partnership policy, each dollar that your partnership policy pays to you in benefits entitles you to keep a dollar of your assets, if you ever need to apply for Medicaid services.

-Bill’s long-term care partnership policy pays him $400,000 of long-term care benefits.
+Bill’s long term care partnership policy pays him $300,000 of long-term care benefits.
 He applies to his state to start to pay for his care.
-The state disregards $400,000 of his assets when determining if he can qualify for state-funded care.
+The state disregards $300,000 of his countable assets when determining if he can qualify for state-funded care.

-In the old days, you’d have to spend your assets down to the state-required minimums.
-Now, the state will allow you to keep the minimum amounts PLUS an amount equal to whatever your long-term care partnership policy paid to you in benefits.
+In the old days, you’d have to spend your assets down to the state-required minimums (e.g. about $3,000).
+Now, the state will allow you to keep the minimum amounts PLUS an amount equal to whatever your long term care partnership policy paid to you in benefits.

 Your assets are protected from “Medicaid spend down” and your assets can even be protected from “estate recovery” after you pass away.